mtsch/Ripserer.jl/docs/src/index.md

 * Vietoris-Rips persistent homology.
 * Sublevel set persistent homology for multidimensional image and time series data.
-* Calculation of persistent homology with coefficients in any, possibly user defined, field with the default of ``\mathbb{Z}_p`` for any prime ``p``.
+* Calculation of persistent homology with coefficients in any (possibly user defined) field with the default of ``\mathbb{Z}_p`` for a prime ``p``.
 * Sparse distance matrix and thresholding support.
 * Computing representative cocycles of persistent cohomology.
 * Plotting persistence diagrams, barcodes and representative cocycles.
 * Generic API.

-Ripserer is not yet a full TDA software framework, since some essential features, such as computing distances between persistence diagrams, are not available.
+Ripserer is not yet a full TDA software framework, since some essential features such as computing distances between persistence diagrams are not available.
 Vietoris-Rips complexes are also not the right fit for all kinds of data.

 ## Performance